 Both of these desserts are made with a base of baked sweetened peaches; what makes them different is the topping.

 A crisp topping is typically made with a combination of oats and flour sweetened with sugar and held together with melted butter.
 The topping is more crisp, crunchy, and buttery.

-A cobbler topping is more biscuit-like.
-It often has cold butter cut into a lightly sweetened flour mixture.
+A peach cobbler topping is more biscuit-like.
 The dough gets pinched or cut into pieces and placed over the top of the fruit.